athn-nik/motionfix/README.md

 ## Contact

 This code repository was implemented by [Nikos Athanasiou](https://is.mpg.de/~nathanasiou).
+It incorporates a version of [TMR](https://github.com/Mathux/TMR) for evaluation.

 Give a ⭐ if you like it.